 Times must be tough in the Manning household.
 Peyton Manning has led the Broncos to an undefeated record and set quarterback records while hearing chants of “MVP.”
 Meanwhile, NY Giants quarterback Eli Manning has struggled as mightily as his older brother has flourished, with the Giants owning a dubious 0-5 record and last place in the NFC East.
 Tonight, Eli travels with the Giants to Soldier Field to take on the 3-2 Chicago Bears, hungry for their first win of the season.
-The game is televised live on ESPN, but if you can’t watch it on your HDTV, you can watch Thursday Night Football online free streaming at the links below.
+The game is televised live on ESPN, but if you can’t watch it on your HDTV, you can watch Thursday Night Football online free streaming using one of several different methods.

 The big difference is the rushing game, where the Bears average more than 50 yards more per game than the Giants.
 ESPN’s Jeff Dickerson says Bears wide receiver Brandon Marshall “will see the ball early and often” against the Giants, mostly because the Giants D ranks 26th overall and 22nd in pass defense.
 Yet the Bears ground game should still take off as you watch Thursday Night Football online streaming.
 The last time these two teams played, in 2010, Bears QB Cutler was sacked an NFL record nine times in the first half alone.
 You think Cutler won’t remember that and look to hand the ball to running back Matt Forte, who’s averaging 4.6 yards per carry?
 Especially with injuries to key players like Henry Melton, Nate Collins and Stephen Paea, whose injuries made the Bears vulnerable to the run?